• Skip to primary navigation

 • Mac

-If your brand new Windows 10 computer is running slow, making noises and heating up, you should be able to improve its performance by removing bloatware from your computer.
+If your brand new Windows Laptop or Desktop computer is running slow, you should be able to improve its performance by removing bloatware programs from the computer.

 According to Microsoft, a computer without bloatware starts 104% faster, shuts down 35% faster and has more battery life compared to a computer with bloatware.